NLaff/Lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 **Notion's Features:**

+- Unlimited pages & Blocks (new for 2020)
 - Infinite Hierarchy - Pages within pages within pages.
 Nest to your heart's content
 - Tables & Databases - Categorize your data exactly how you want, and reference data from other tables or projects
 - Markdown Support